 On this page:

-If you’re considering leaving the program, please speak with our Student Development Coordinator or Work Term Engagement Coordinator before making any final decisions.
-We'd hate to see you go and would welcome the opportunity to work through any challenges you’ve been having.
+If you’re considering leaving co-op, know that we'd hate to see you go and that we'd welcome the opportunity to work through any challenges you’ve been having.

-If you still choose to leave, here are the steps you’ll need to take:
+If you still choose to leave, here are the steps you need to take.